khnbzkrt/khnbzkrt/README.md

 ### Hi there 👋

-My name is Hakan, I'm software developer.
+My name is Hakan, I'm a Frontend Developer.

 - 🔭 I’m currently working on <strong>Javascript/React</strong>
-- 🌱 I’m currently learning <strong>Php/Laravel</strong>
-- 🤔 I’m looking for help with Structural Thinking
+- 🤔 I’m looking for help with Structural Thinking.
 - 📫 How to reach me: khan.bozkurt@gmail.com